Judging by the title, we all know why you’re here. You recently got your brand-new pair of AirPods; you brought them home with high hopes and dreams.

 1. Pairing Troubles

-For starters, if you find your left AirPods not working or right AirPods not working, they are both probably experiencing the same kind of technical fault so you can pretty much pinpoint the issue for either side of AirPods.
+For starters, if you find your left AirPods not working or your right AirPods not working, they are both probably experiencing the same kind of technical fault, so you can pretty much pinpoint the issue for either side of the AirPods.

-Mostly chances are that one of the AirPods is not paired properly to your smartphone.
-This can occur either as a result of a weak Bluetooth connection or because of some fault on the part of your AirPods.
+Most likely, one of the AirPods is not paired properly with your smartphone.
+This can occur either due to a weak Bluetooth connection or because of a fault with your AirPods.

-Either way, you can recognize this as a potential fault if you are hearing very faint or broken up audio in your AirPods.
+Either way, you can recognise this as a potential fault if you are hearing very faint or broken-up audio in your AirPods.

 2. Connecting with Older Devices

-Now for this issue, it is important to remember that AirPods have been engineered and designed specifically for Apple iOS devices, and although they do a good job of maintaining compatibility with many devices but chances are high that there would be issues.
+Now, for this issue, it is essential to remember that AirPods have been engineered and designed specifically for Apple iOS devices.
+Although they do a good job of maintaining compatibility with many devices, there is a high chance of issues.

 3. Battery Malfunctioning

 This might seem like an obvious one, but there are times when you find your AirPods malfunctioning even after a full charge.
-You can check this by checking the battery once again, and then testing the battery of the charging case to confirm.
+You can confirm this by checking the battery again and then testing the battery of the charging case to verify.

-There are instances where you might face this problem because the battery is not registering with the AirPods properly.
+There are instances where you may encounter this problem because the battery is not registering properly with the AirPods.
 However, the solution is simple enough, so you don’t have to panic.

 How Can I Fix My AirPods?